 - 5 x 8′ by 1′ Wood for Shelves

 I’d found tons of inspiration and was just waiting until the rest of the kitchen to come together.
-I had plenty of designs already made up, and had calculated costs every which way based on everything from pipe diameter to connector hardware, and drafted plans by hand and in Sketchup.
+I had plenty of designs already made up, and had calculated costs every which way based on everything from pipe diameter to connector hardware.

 *One word of caution against the design method we chose – because all of the pipes are interconnected, there will be at least one pipe in each “square” section that needed to be screwed into one end, then slightly unscrewed in order to screw in to the opposite side simultaneously.

 *It is much easier to have pipes screw into the wall, floor, or ceiling than it is to have them all screw into each other.
 However, we were prepared for it, and spent A LOT of time counting threads to make sure that all of the pipes were even and secured.